-Note: Ensure jockey wheel locates in recess provided.
+Note: Ensure jockey wheel locates in the recess provided.
 Carelessness could result in damage to the A-frame cover.

-Note: Ensure the hitch is secure by checking the visual indicator (figure C).
+Note: Ensure the hitch is secure by checking the visual indicator (figure B).

-WARNING: If the green band is showing when the hitch head is not connected to the towball there is a fault- contact your Dealer.
+A WARNING: If the green band is showing when the hitch head is not connected to the towball there is a fault- contact your Dealer.

-Connect the 13 pin plug to the car socket by inserting and rotating it slightly ensuring there is enough loose cable for cornering and that they won't also drag on the ground.
-(See page 27 for further details)
+Connect the 13 pin plug to car socket by inserting and rotating slightly ensuring there is enough loose cable for cornering, ensuring they won't drag on the ground.
+(See page 28 for further details)